johngorsky/johngorsky.github.io/_posts/2021-03-25-Learning-and-Frustration.md

 I'm generally pretty independent but over the years I've learned:

--It never hurts to ask questions.
+- It never hurts to ask questions.

--It's always nice to have someone to bounce ideas off of.
+- It's always nice to have someone to bounce ideas off of.

 Well, enough of that.
 Time to get back to it.